 These are the steps a Module’s Create function should perform:

 Define the Module’s DMF callbacks.
 This step is optional if the Module does not support DMF callbacks.
+If the Module has Child Modules, it is in this structure where the callback that adds Child Modules is set.

 Define the Module’s WDF callbacks.
 This step is optional if the Module does not support WDF callbacks.